 Disclaimer: I will be addressing patients physiologically dependent on benzodiazepines who are motivated to come off the drug and do not display signs of abuse or addiction.

 1. Believe your patient.
-Often symptoms of tolerance and/or withdrawal can result in the patient being branded a drug-seeker when this is far from the truth.
+Often, tolerance and withdrawal symptoms can result in the patient being branded a drug seeker when this is far from the truth.
 As physicians, we become jaded, but not everyone is an addict looking for a fix.
 If your patient has been taking their medication as prescribed, please recognize that physiologic dependence and benzodiazepine withdrawal syndrome are real and can present with a host of symptoms.
-A little validation of their condition goes a long way towards alleviating the patient’s suffering.
+A little validation of their condition goes a long way toward alleviating the patient’s suffering.

 2. Taper, taper, taper.
-Please don’t “cold turkey” or send your benzodiazepine-dependent patient to detox.
+Please don’t go “cold turkey” or send your benzodiazepine-dependent patient to detox.
 Just don’t do it.
 A certain percentage will be fine, but some will suffer a horrific and debilitating withdrawal syndrome that can last years.
-I have many friends that have suffered brutal symptoms for five years or more after an abrupt cessation.
+Many friends have suffered brutal symptoms for five years or more after an abrupt cessation.
 A sensible taper could have prevented this needless suffering.
 Please don’t play Russian roulette with your patients.

 4. Patient-controlled, symptom-based tapers are best.
 The process takes as long as it takes, and the key is for the symptoms to remain tolerable by giving patients control of their taper speed.
-There is no one “right way” to taper, but there are multiple options available.
-In the end, each patient will need to find their own way out with your excellent supervision, guidance, and support.
+There is no “right way” to taper, but multiple options are available.
+Ultimately, each patient will need to find their way out with your excellent supervision, guidance, and support.

 5. Adjunctive medications are not necessary but may be helpful in some cases.
 Unfortunately, the literature is sparse and often anecdotal at best.
 Very small studies and case reports have shown that drugs such as gabapentin, carbamazepine, and propranolol may help as aids in withdrawal.
 Trazodone, mirtazapine, and quetiapine may be helpful in some for insomnia.
 Some patients have reported relief of withdrawal symptoms with the use of CBD oil or medical marijuana.
 However, not everyone finds adjunctive medication helpful.
 Depending on the medication, it must often be tapered as well and carries the potential of its own discontinuation syndrome.

 8. Adequate psychosocial support is extremely helpful during benzodiazepine withdrawal.
 I know many who are going through this process alone, and I have no idea how they do it.
-Having family and/or friends who can provide help with daily tasks, understanding of the symptoms and emotional support is very important in this process.
-Please take time to educate family members about benzodiazepine withdrawal and how they can help their loved one through this difficult season in their life.
+Having family or friends who can help with daily tasks, understanding the symptoms, and emotional support are very important in this process.
+Please take time to educate family members about benzodiazepine withdrawal and how they can help their loved ones through this difficult season in their life.

 10. Most importantly, provide reassurance.
 Let your patient know you will support them through this process, no matter how long it takes, and that they will improve with time.